Cristina Durán

 Her first graphic novel with Miguel Ángel Giner named Una posibilidad entre mil was published the year 2009 by Ediciones Sins Entido.
 In September 2011 an expanded third edition was published, including a prologue written by Eduard Punset.
 Durán and Giner Bou narrated their daughter Laia's first three years which mainly took place in hospitals and rehabilitation centers.
 The same year, Boja per tu, a comic edited by the Ministry of Health, Social Politics and Equality was published.
 In 2012, the graphic novel La máquina de Efrén was published.
-It is the second part of the story and describes the adoption of their second son.
+It is the second part of the story and describes the adoption of their second daughter.
 She also wrote short comic stories such as Usted está aquí, Arròs negre and Cómic.
 She also teaches in the Master in design and illustration at the faculty of Fine Arts of Valencia.
 The last comic published is El bote de mermelada, included in the project Viñetas de vida by Oxfam, along with work from ten Spanish authors.